oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 # Concepts

-This section describes SD-JWTs and Disclosures at a conceptual level, abstracting from the data formats described in (#data_formats).
+This section describes SD-JWTs with their respective Disclosures and Key Binding at a conceptual level, abstracting from the data formats described in (#data_formats).

 ## SD-JWT and Disclosures